Reliable Toilet Repair

 Jiggling the flush handle to stabilize a toilet after flushing means that there may be something wrong with the toilet's internal mechanism.
 Toilets typically run when the flapper valve that allows the water to pass from the tank to the bowl no longer fits properly.
 In addition, a running toilet may also mean that the float is imbalanced or the fill tube is loose.
 Although toilet repair kits work for most models and require little effort to install, toilets occasionally run for more complex reasons.
 For these cases, it is best to call a professional to take a look at the problem and determine its root cause.

 If you have already replaced the flapper, float apparatus, and fill tube and the toilet still runs, then your toilet may have sediment that is affecting proper flushing and filling.
 In addition, leaks can range in different intensities.
 Just because you don't see a leak or a pool of water collecting does not mean that a leak is not present.
 Higher water bills could also indicate a silent leak.
 To detect a silent leak in your toilet, you may add a few drops of food coloring to the upper tank and wait for about 30 minutes.
 Look in the bowl for any hint of color.
 If you see tinted water, then your flapper valve is not working as it should.

 Clogged Toilet - A Very Bad Problem

 When the water that goes into the toilet does not go down, a partial or complete clog may be present.
 A worse case is that sewage backup may be imminent.
 Although a plunger can usually solve the issue quickly, the persistence of this problem could mean a deeper problem that needs to be addressed.
 Commercial clog removers are safe for most toilets for occasional use, but these caustic materials can damage some piping materials if used too frequently.
-If you find yourself dealing with a clogged toilet on a regular basis, then it’s probably time to call a professional.
+If you find yourself dealing with a clogged toilet regularly, then it’s probably time to call a professional.